pestphp/docs/upgrade-guide.md

 ---

-Next, let's learn how you can contribute to the growth of Pest: [Community Guide](/docs/community-guide)
+This concludes the Pest 2 upgrade guide.
+On the next chapter, we'll cover how can you easily migrate your tests from PHPUnit to Pest: [Migrating From PHPUnit](/docs/migrating-from-phpunit-guide)